-- Known hypersensitivity to linezolid or any of the other product components.
-(4.1) Patients taking any monoamine oxidase inhibitors (MAOI) or within two weeks of taking an MAOI.
-(4.2) - ---WARNINGS AND PRECAUTIONS--- - Myelosuppression: Monitor complete blood counts weekly.
-Thrombocytopenia has been reported more often in patients with severe renal and in patients with moderate to severe hepatic impairment.
-Consider discontinuation in patients who develop or have worsening myelosuppression.
-(5.1) - Peripheral and Optic Neuropathy: Reported primarily in patients treated for longer than 28 days.
+Known hypersensitivity to linezolid or any of the other product components.
+(4.1)

+- Patients taking any monoamine oxidase inhibitors (MAOI) or within two weeks of taking an MAOI.
+(4.2) - ----WARNINGS AND PRECAUTIONS-Myelosuppression: Monitor complete blood counts weekly.
+Consider discontinuation in patients who develop or have worsening myelosuppression - Peripheral and Optic Neuropathy: Reported primarily in patients treated for longer than 28 days.
 If patients experience symptoms of visual impairment, prompt ophthalmic evaluation is recommended.
-(5.2) - Serotonin Syndrome: Monitor patients taking serotonergic agents, including antidepressants and opioids, for signs of serotonin syndrome.
-Patients taking serotonergic antidepressants should receive linezolid only if no other therapies are available.
-Discontinue serotonergic antidepressants and monitor patients for signs and symptoms of both serotonin syndrome and - antidepressant discontinuation.
-(5.3) A mortality imbalance was seen in an investigational study in linezolid-treated patients with catheter-related bloodstream - infections.
-(5.4) Clostridioides difficile-Associated Diarrhea: Evaluate if diarrhea occurs.
-(5.5) - Potential interactions producing elevation of blood pressure: monitor blood pressure.
-(5.6) Hypoglycemia: Postmarketing cases of symptomatic hypoglycemia have been reported in patients with diabetes mellitus - receiving insulin or oral hypoglycemic agents.
-(5.9) Hyponatremia and/or Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH): Monitor serum sodium levels regularly in patients at risk of hyponatremia and/or SIADH.
-(5.10)
+(5.2) Serotonin Syndrome: Monitor patients taking serotonergic agents, including antidepressants and opioids, for signs of serotonin syndrome.
+Patients - taking serotonergic antidepressants should receive linezolid for oral suspension only if no other therapies are available.
+Discontinue serotonergic antidepressants and monitor patients for signs and symptoms of both serotonin syndrome and antidepressant discontinuation.
+(5.3)

+A mortality imbalance was seen in an investigational study in linezolid treated patients with catheter-related bloodstream infections.
+(5.4) - Clostridioides difficile-Associated Diarrhea: Evaluate if diarrhea occurs.
+(5.5) $Potential\ interactions\ producing\ elevation\ of\ blood\ pressure: monitor\ blood\ pressure.\ (5.6)$